brianreicher/Aviato/README.md

 accounts.

 ## Current Working Build
 The application currently supports a MVP-build of Aviato - not yet with full trading functionality.
-Here, users are able to login or create an account, view their profile, add flights to their profile, and browse flights on the marketplace.
-Applicaiton adminstrator are able to view user account information, purchase histories, and transaction information.
+Here, users are able to login (with non-implemented backend functionality to create an account), view their profile, add flights to their profile, and browse flights on the marketplace.
+Applicaiton adminstrator are able to view user purchase histories and transaction information.

 ## How to setup and start the backend